Home

 Using Market Research to Support Your Business Plan

-Market research helps assess a business idea’s strengths and weaknesses. his research will serve as the basis for strategic marketing decisions, price positioning, and financial projections listed in the Financial Analysis section of your business plan.
+Both primary and secondary research helps assess a business idea’s strengths and weaknesses.
+This research will serve as the basis for strategic marketing decisions, price positioning, and financial projections listed in the Financial Analysis section of your business plan.
 You can also use it to help your management team think through important decisions, ultimately leading to choices that will resonate with your target audience and get customers to buy your product or service.

 Secondary Research